 Run (2.0)

 One detail to note is that running the build script (for “build”) takes a noticeable amount of time, even if it is just a few seconds.
 Because of that, if the user were to try to run “install” immediately after starting the building process, the building process would potentially not have finished, the install would likely fail, or install a previously built version of the project.
-To eliminate that possibility, I first of all made the decision to intentionally allow the child process for “build” to lock the main thread – of course, ideally the child process would be run “in the background” and there would be a popup that informs the user, “Building...” but in terms of the effect that it has, telling the main thread to wait on the child process has the same effect in forcing the user to wait for the project to finish building.
-Perhaps the most optimal solution would be if compilation was instantaneous, but, especially as the project size grows, that solution is simply unrealistic.
+To eliminate that possibility, I decided to intentionally allow the child process for “build” to lock the main thread – of course, ideally the child process would be run “in the background” and there would be a popup that informs the user, “Building...” but in terms of the effect that it has, telling the main thread to wait on the child process has the same effect in forcing the user to wait for the project to finish building.
+Perhaps the optimal solution would be if compilation was instantaneous, but, especially as the project size grows, that solution is simply unrealistic.

 Furthermore, I realized that there are few situations in which the user would want to “build”, but not “install”.
 Thus, I decided that it would be better if I simply made it a “one-step” process, which I decided to call “run”.
 The command “run” is essentially a combination of “create”, “build”, and “install”, as described above.
 The main difference is that, rather than running two separate Ant commands for “build” and “install”, one command that does both the building and installation is run (the exact command is “ant debug install -f [path]\build.xml”).